 - Reasoning why the statements are false.

-- Descriptions of how the false statements affect your job, reputation and business.
+- Descriptions of how the false statements affect your job, reputation, and business.

 - Informing that you will file a lawsuit if said statements are not stopped and retracted within a set time period.

-Because this is a formal legal document, you should title the letter with the words “Demand to Cease and Desist” and date it as well as include recipient and sender name and address information in the letterhead.
+Because this is a formal legal document, you should title the letter with the words “Demand to Cease and Desist” and date it as well as include recipient and sender name and address information on the letterhead.